 Get your ‘om’ on with a yoga or fitness class.
 There are a multitude of yoga and fitness classes available island wide, in some amazing settings.
 In Christiansted you can choose from a huge variety of classes 6 days a week in the serene surroundings of The Courtyard Juices & Fitness Studio.
 The Courtyard can provide yoga mats, and they offer both drop-in rates and multi-class cards, whichever best suits your needs.
 Classes at The Courtyard range from yoga and dance, to hoop and flow.
 You can also find a mix of classes at Beeston Hill Health and Wellness.

 Hit the gym.
-St. Croix offers a traditional gym, as well as the well known 340 CrossFit gym – both of which offer passes to accommodate the amount of time you will be spending on the island.
-Or, head to Studio 360 or Beeston Hill Health and Wellness where you hire a personal trainer, or try a new fitness class.
+St. Croix offers a two traditional gyms – both of which offer passes to accommodate the amount of time you will be spending on the island.
+Head to Studio 360 or Beeston Hill Health and Wellness where you hire a personal trainer, or try a new fitness class.
 If you are visiting the island, many of the resorts and hotels now have fitness centers available to their guests.
 Make sure to ask what fitness activities your resort or hotel has available for your use while you enjoy your time on St. Croix!

 Find a pickup game.
 All around St. Croix you can find groups playing a variety of different pickup games pretty regularly.
 You can find traditional pickup games like basketball, soccer, and softball being played at sports complexes and recreation centers island wide.
 Or, you can try something a little more unique like kickball.
 Several of St. Croix’s beaches, including Rainbow Beach and Tamarind Reef, offer beach volleyball games on the weekends.